2016 CrossCurrents / Auburn Research Colloquium in the City of New York

-The Colloquium runs for four weeks during July.
+The Colloquium takes place July 1-31, 2015.
 The daily schedule allows a balance of structured and unstructured time, including:

 The Colloquium is residential and provides fellows with room and board (vegetarian/kosher food available) and access to libraries and research facilities at Columbia University, Teachers College, Union, Auburn and Jewish Theological Seminaries.
 Participants are required to pay a $125 registration fee upon acceptance plus the cost of travel to New York City.